 Here’s the backstory.
 I dropped my kids off at the Seattle-Tacoma airport to attend a weeklong camp in California and I needed to get to Lake Tahoe fast.
 Then the skies cleared and Mount Rainier National Park called my name.
 And I lost track of time and Timberline Lodge at Mt.
 Hood had to be explored.

-I enjoyed a day of peaceful Mom-exploring before I realized I was in an Oregon national forest without cell service.
+I enjoyed a peaceful day exploring before I realized I was in an Oregon national forest without cell service.
 So I continued to drive and hoped for the best.
 Not worried yet, but the map looked a little lean on towns.

 After driving for a few more hours, I saw a mountain lion.
 Then took a glance at the map.
 Still looked like I was in the loneliest corner of the Pacific Northwest.

-My Experience Boondocking in a Walmart Parking Lot
+My First Experience Boondocking in a Walmart Parking Lot

 At some point, I realize it’s late and I’m tired.
 I need a break but if I get a room, I will stay through late check-out.
 Lazily, luxuriating in a nameless roadside room instead of spending a glorious day at the prettiest lake in the U.S. I need to sleep for a few hours and continue on to my destination.